FirelyTeam/firely-docs/vonk/deployment/performance.rst

 Besides the way Vonk is deployed, the way the database is deployed is an important factor.
 Vonk needs a very low latency connection between the Vonk process(es) and the database server.
 If you have configured :ref:`configure_log_insights`, the calls to the database are recorded as separate dependencies so you can check whether this may be a bottleneck.

 Vonk is optimized for multithreaded processing.
-This means that it will benefit from extra processing cores, either in the same machine (multi core processor) or by adding additional machines (and thus processors).
+This means that it will fully benefit from extra processing cores, either in the same machine (multi core processor) or by adding additional machines (and thus processors).

 Vonk is fully stateless, so no data about connections is saved between requests.
 First of all this helps in scaling out, since you don't need thread affinity.
-On top of that this limits the memory requirements of Vonk.
+On top of that this reduces the memory requirements of Vonk.

 Usage patterns
 ^^^^^^^^^^^^^^

 How will Vonk be used in your environment?

 #.
-Mostly for querying or rather for creating and updating resources?
+Mostly for querying, or rather for creating and updating resources?
    Altering resources requires more processing than reading them.
 Also see the comment on indexing and search parameters above.
 #.
 How is the distribution of values in the resources that you query on?
    E.g. if you use only a few types of resources, query them just by tag and the resources have only about 5 different tags, calculating the number of results will take a lot of time.
 Using more finegrained distributed values to query on solves this.